-Members are invited to discuss the information contained within this report.
+Members are invited to discuss the content of the report.

 APPENDIX A - CHANGES TO METHODOLOGY

 From Q3 2019/20 onwards, a different methodology has been implemented using 'date of the occurrence' rather than 'date reported'.
 This is to ensure consistency and accuracy.
 Note - RIDDOR data has always been collated using date reported to HSE due to the 7 day delay in reporting absence RIDDORS.